-The 140-kilometer-long coastline with wide sandy beaches and unique rock formations, as well as a peaceful atmosphere, guarantee a wonderful holiday.
+The 140-kilometre-long coastline with wide sandy beaches and unique rock formations, as well as a peaceful atmosphere, guarantee a wonderful holiday.
 The size of the island means that everywhere is close by, and within half an hour you can reach any of Bornholm's many attractions.
-But it's not just the beautiful scenery and nature that makes Bornholm so appealing - there are more than 235 km of excellent cycling routes for families with children and experienced cyclists, as well as scenic footpaths for the more active.
-A magnet for the adventurous are the opportunities for rock climbing, golf, diving in excellent conditions, and sea kayaking.
+But it's not just the beautiful scenery and nature that makes Bornholm so appealing - there is more than 235 km of excellent cycling routes for families with children and experienced cyclists, as well as scenic footpaths for the more active.
+A magnet for the adventurous is the opportunities for rock climbing, golf, diving in excellent conditions, and sea kayaking.

 This small island with an area of 588 km2 has been attracting tourists for over a century, not only with its beautiful views and active recreation but also with its history.
 Hammershus - the largest complex of medieval ruins in Scandinavia, which is located at the northernmost point - Hammeren - awaits visitors.
 Also Jons Kapel - is one of the most visited attractions on Bornholm.